muarshad01/Docker_and_Kubernetes/07_Continuous_Integration_and_Deployment.md

 ## 86: Travis YML File Configuration

 * Flow
-  - Tell Travis we need a copy of docker running
+  - Tell Travis, we need a copy of docker running
-  - Build our image using Dockerfile.dev
+  - Build our image using `Dockerfile.dev`
-  - Tell Travis how to run our test suite
+  - Tell Travis, how to run our test suite?
-  - Tell Travis how to deploy our code to AWS
+  - Tell Travis, how to deploy our code to AWS?

-* Run tests --> If all tests pass --> Deploy to AWS
+* Run tests -> If all tests pass -> Deploy to AWS

 * Create a file `.travis.yml`           # Notice there is a leading '.'

 ```
 sudo: required          # super user level permission
 services:
-  - docker # Tell Travis we need a copy of docker running
+  - docker              # Tell Travis, we need a copy of docker running

 before_install:
   - docker build -t muarshad01/docker-react -f Dockerfile.dev .         # Build our image using Dockerfile.dev
 ```

 ***